nish17/miniCompiler/README.md

  No need to specify the data type, directly input the variable name

- Only addition and subtraction operators are working
+Addition, subtraction, multiplication, Division`(only Integers no floats or double)`, Power Functions are working

 # Sample code